 Clearly, print marketing is not going away just yet, so don’t forget that aspect of your marketing plans when planning your advertising budget.

 And, also don’t forget that our creative agency does more than just online marketing and websites.
 We got our start in print marketing, long before we become online marketing experts.

-Nora Kramer is a website professional and online marketing consultant, based in the Tampa Bay, Florida area, with over two decades of experience in graphic design, website development and company branding.
+Nora Kramer is a graphic designer, website developer, and online marketing consultant, based in the Tampa Bay, Florida area, with over two decades of experience in graphic design, website development and company branding.
 She also has a passion for photography and writing.
 Nora received the Charlie Award (1st Place) in 2002 for "Best Magazine Feature Article of the Year" from the Florida Magazine Association for a cover feature article she wrote for "Create," a graphic design magazine.
 You can follow all of her social media channels at about.me/norakramer.